arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 - What your plan is to complete your project -->
 <!--- Anything between these symbols will not render on the published site -->

 Here is my starter project.
-It is an arduino board with a proto shield on top of it.
-This proto shield lets me wire several components on top of it and connect them to the arduino pins.
-On the proto shield, I have a button and two LEDs which turn on if the button is pressed.
-My main challenge with this project was soldering on the pins to the proto shield, since the pins needed to perfectly align with the arduino.
+It is an arduino board with a proto shield on top of it as well as a breadboard on the side.
+This proto shield allows me to wire several components on top of the arduino.
+I also used a breadboard to wire a button to the arduino.
+I have wired two LEDs onto the proto shield, and they are both controlled by the button.
+I coded them such that the red LED only turns on while the button is pressed, and the green LED is turned on and off whenever the button gets pressed.

+One of the biggest challenges I faced was with getting the button to work.
+I originally wanted to have the button soldered onto the proto shield, but after testing code with this setup, I found out that it was not a stable input source.
+After doing a little bit of research into wiring buttons, I learned that I needed a constant power source and resistor at the ground source, and so I made the decision to switch to wiring the button on my breadboard instead.

+My starter taught me several basics of arduino code, such as how to initalize inputs and outputs, and I also learned how to use a breadboard.
+It also helped me refine my soldering skills, and I have become much more precise with soldering smaller wires together.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.